alexksikes/SimSearch/tutorial/README.md

     # creating a sphinx client to handle full text search
     cl = simsearch.SimClient(fsphinx.FSphinxClient(), handler, max_terms=5)

-A SimClient wraps any SphinxClient to provide it with similarity search ability.
+A SimClient wraps a SphinxClient to provide it with similarity search ability.

-    # assuming searchd is running on 9315
+    # assuming searchd is running on 10001
-    cl.SetServer('localhost', 9315)
+    cl.SetServer('localhost', 10001)

     # telling fsphinx how to fetch the results
     db = fsphinx.utils.database(dbn='mysql', **db_params)